johnosbb/Artificial-intelligence/TextStyleTransfer/removing_subjectivity.md

 Using this approach we can leverage the power of existing models.
 There are many state-of-the-art pre-trained models that are published openly and can be used in the pre-training process.

+Before deciding on a strategy of transfer learning, it is crucial to have an answer of the following questions:

+- Which part of the knowledge can be transferred from the source to the target to improve the performance of the target task?
+- When to transfer and when not to, so that one improves the target task performance/results and does not degrade them?
+- How to transfer the knowledge gained from the source model based on our current domain/task?

+There are different approaches one can take to Transfer learning:

+### Inductive Transfer Learning

+Inductive Transfer Learning requires the source and target domains to be the same, though the specific tasks the model is working on are different.

+The algorithms try to use the knowledge from the source model and apply it to improve the target task.
+The pre-trained model already has expertise on the features of the domain and is at a better starting point than if we were to train it from scratch.

+### Transductive Transfer Learning

+In Transductive Transfer Learning the domains of the source and target tasks are not exactly the same but do have some form of relationship.
+One can derive similarities between the source and target tasks.
+These scenarios usually have a lot of labeled data in the source domain, while the target domain has only unlabeled data.

+### Unsupervised Transfer Learning

+Unsupervised Transfer Learning is similar to Inductive Transfer learning.
+The only difference is that the algorithms focus on unsupervised tasks and involve unlabeled datasets both in the source and target tasks.

 ## NLP Models and Transfer Learning